artainmo/general-programming/languages/OCaml/README.md

 As we saw in the previous chapter, programs can be divided into parts that can be implemented in files, and each file can be given an interface that specifies what its public types and values are.<br>
 Files are not the only way to partition a program, OCaml also provides a 'module' system that allows programs to be partitioned even within a single file.
 There are three key parts in the module system: 'signatures', 'structures', and 'functors', where 'signatures' correspond to interfaces, 'structures' correspond to implementations, and 'functors' are functions over structures.

 Named structures are defined with the module and struct keywords using the following syntax: `module ModuleName = struct implementation end`.
 The module name  must begin with an uppercase letter.
-The implementation can include any definition that might occur in a .ml file.
+The implementation can include any definition that might occur in a '.ml' file.

 As we saw before each '.ml' file contains implementations that can be linked to an interface defined a '.mli' file.
 Modules allow the same, the implementations are defined in a 'structure' and the interface is defined in a 'signature'.<br>
 A signature must have the same name as the structure it is linked to and be defined like that: `module type ModuleName = sig interface end`.<br>